 "Even though his character doesn't interact with Allie and Dean in this way, it was fun to be able to tee this up, because in the books, Dean really does mentor Hunter.
 I thought, "What if we make that less of an easy relationship and give them somewhere to go?"
 The idea behind the introduction is really, how can we use him to throw a wrench in the existing status quo, and how can we create an arc to getting to the mentor relationship that we have in the book that is pretty sweet?"

-All in all, the immediate rivalry and tension between Dean and Hunter in Prime Video's Off Campus Season 1 and beyond is actually a good thing because it fuels excitement and unpredictability for both new and diehard fans of the book in a way that hooks them for the already-confirmed Season 2.
+The immediate rivalry and tension between Dean and Hunter in Prime Video's Off Campus Season 1 and beyond is a good thing; it fuels excitement and unpredictability for both new and diehard fans of the book, hooking them on the already-confirmed Season 2.